sritha15/aiagent_canva/README.md

 # AI Data Visualization Agent for Canva

 An intelligent Canva app that transforms data into visualizations using AI-powered analysis and natural language processing.
-Upload your data, chat with the AI, and create charts that integrate into your Canva designs.
+Upload your data, chat with the AI, and create charts that integrate into your Canva designs .

 ## Features